7 Tips To Enjoying a Healthy Holiday Season

 4. KNOW THY ENEMY

 Think of a few of your favourite holiday goodies and Google their nutritional value.
-Once you see an approximation of the calorie count in your Aunt June’s peanut butter balls, you may think twice before going back for seconds… or eights.
-It may be painful, but knowledge is power when it comes to a healthy holiday.
+Once you see an approximation of the calorie count in your Aunt June’s peanut butter balls, you can budget how many you will indulge in.
+Knowledge is power when it comes to a healthy holiday.

 5. START AN ACTIVE FAMILY TRADITION